-Maintain an eye on your aging receivables and keep track of your collections.
+Maintain an eye on your aging receivables and keep track of your collections within your company’s cash flow budget.
 In factoring, money is valuable, and it translates to money.
 The quicker your collections arrive and are posted, the cheaper your invoice factoring costs will be over time.
 Do not make the mistake of losing track of your receivables.
 Nobody, not even the finest factoring business, will be as concerned about recovering your money as you are.
 Keeping track of your collections can help you save money on factoring charges.

 When Does Accounts Receivable Financing Make Sense For a Business?

 When a business needs financing fast

 Getting business financing through an invoice financing partner is much quicker and smoother than a traditional loan.
 If you’ve spent some time in business, you know that some things cannot wait.
 Companies can be approved in as little as 24 hours and start financing their invoices immediately; there is no lengthy application process.
 Factoring approval is not based on the business’s credit score but on the customers’ credit score.

 When a business doesn’t want to put a cap on funding

 Invoice financing does not limit how much a business can finance; it all comes down to its volume and needs.

 When a business doesn’t want to add any additional debt